 i1) Consider that in most EBERO transition scenarios, no data is actually transferred from a registry to an EBERO.
 Should this data processing activity be eliminated or adjusted?

-j) Access to non-public personal information of domain name registrants
+j) Access to non-public personal or sensitive information of domain name registrants

 j1) Disclosure of non-public data to outside parties, including definition of terms in the Temp Spec, such as “reasonable access” [Paul to work on this section factoring in the comments received during today’s small team meeting]